 The fair values of assets and liabilities that are not traded in an active market techniques maximise, to the extent possible, the use of observable market data.
 If all significant inputs required to measure fair value are observable, the asset or liability is included in Level 2.
-If one or more significant inputs are not and for which sufficient data is available to measure fair value.
+If one or more significant inputs are not

+The City selects a valuation technique that is appropriate in the and for which sufficient data is available to measure fair value.
 The availability of sufficient and relevant data primarily depends on the specific characteristics the City are consistent with one or more of the following valuation approaches: